The leaves are turning, the temperature is dropping, and everything is pumpkin-flavoured.

 The last thing you want in the winter is a draft.
 Not only could they send shivers down your spine, but that could be tricking your thermostat and causing your furnace to run when it shouldn’t.

 Your local hardware store will carry weather stripping, spray foam, and caulking you need to eliminate drafts.
-If those remedies aren’t quite working, have a certified energy adviser come in and perform a thorough blower door test.
+If those remedies aren’t quite working, have a certified energy advisor come in and perform a thorough blower door test.

 4. Add Some Insulation to Your Pipes